ExoOnix/ExoticOnixGames/README.md

 - Game Selection: Users can choose from a variety of games available on the website.

 ## Technologies Used
-ExoticOnixGames is built using Flask and Unity.
+ExoticOnixGames is built using Flask, Unity webGL and html, css and js.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc/4.0/)